rpcpool/yellowstone-faithful/README.md

 ## Querying

-Currently, querying can be done from Filecoin using the lassie utility:
+Currently, querying can be done from Filecoin using the [lassie utility](https://docs.filecoin.io/basics/how-retrieval-works/basic-retrieval/):

 ```
 lassie fetch <cid>
 ```

-There is also a `dump2` tool available in the [Radiance repo](https://github.com/gagliardetto/radiance-triton/tree/tx_meta/) that can help you dump the contents returned from Lassie.
+Once you have downlaoded the CID you can unpack it or use the `dump2` tool available in the [Radiance repo](https://github.com/gagliardetto/radiance-triton/tree/tx_meta/).
+This tool can help you review the contents returned from Lassie.

 Other query methods that are on the roadmap: